Millennials are taking over!

 Millennials may only make up 30% of the population, but their buying habits majorly affect almost every major industry.
 And the automotive industry is no exception.

-In fact, Millennials are on their way to becoming the largest buying group in the automotive marketplace.
+In fact, Millennials are officially the largest buying group in the automotive marketplace.

 Don’t worry, Baby Boomers and Gen Xers are still buying cars.
-But as we move into the new decade, Millennials, now aged 20-38, are taking over the buying majority.
-According to the experts at J.D Power PIN data, Millennials are predicted to make up 40% of all car sales in the coming year.
+But as we move into the new decade, Millennials, now aged 25-40, are the new buying majority.
+According to the experts at J.D Power PIN data, Millennials made up approximately 40% of car sales in 2020.
 And in spite of some common misconceptions, they are definitely spending money.